Marcus8009/Campaign-AB-Testing/README.md

 ### Summary of A/B Test Analysis

 This notebook performs an A/B test analysis on two groups: control and test.

-The dataset is from Kaggle (https://www.kaggle.com/datasets/amirmotefaker/ab-testing-dataset).
+The dataset is from Kaggle: A/B Testing Dataset (https://www.kaggle.com/datasets/amirmotefaker/ab-testing-dataset).

 Here's a summary of the key steps and findings:
 #### Steps:

 1. **Environment Setup**: